-Local Real Estate
+Washington, D.C.
+Real Estate

-Washington DC real estate is one of the most sought-after markets in the United States due to its rich heritage, charming properties, and convenient lifestyles.
+Washington, DC real estate is one of the most sought-after markets in the United States due to its rich heritage, charming properties, and convenient lifestyles.
 There are lots of different types of neighborhoods, from very urban to more suburban in feel.
 Condos, townhouses and single family homes are aplenty, with Victorian era row houses around the Logan Circle area.
-If you’re looking for a quieter, more residential area within the Washington DC real estate market, then you’re meant to be in Glover Park, where apartments and rowhouses sit on quaint tree-lined streets.
+If you’re looking for a quieter, more residential area within the Washington, DC real estate market, then you’re meant to be in Glover Park, where apartments and rowhouses sit on quaint tree-lined streets.

 Washington, DC is much more than just a political hotspot and tourist destination; the culture extends to plenty of wonderful restaurants, shops, sporting events, museums, and cultural centers.
 There’s the National Zoo at Woodley Park (which is free!), as well as The National Mall and Smithsonian Museum.
 Adams Morgan or 14th Steet neighborhoods are the prime spot for a night out, and during the day you can check out the community’s street festivals and farmers markets.
 But you don’t need a destination to enjoy yourself here; it’s easy to simply spend time strolling through the streets and admiring the Washington DC real estate, especially in sought-after neighborhoods like DuPont Circle, where you can take in the charming architecture of the embassies and historic houses along Embassy Row.
 Keep strolling and you’ll find even more shops, cafes, and parks in which to spend an afternoon.

-With so much to do right in their own backyards, it’s no wonder Washington residents are drawn to the lifestyle of this bustling city.
-It’s easy to get around, with Metro and bus lines serving the majority of the area, and three airports within 40 miles, including the nearby Ronald Reagan National Airport.
+With so much to do right in their own backyards, it’s no wonder Washington residents are drawn to the lifestyle of this buzzing city.
+It’s easy to get around, with Metro and bus lines serving the majority of the area and three airports within 40 miles, including the nearby Ronald Reagan National Airport.
 With major universities and hospital centers close by, there’s a diverse mixture of residents and convenient amenities to serve them well.
 There’s a true sense of patriotic community in Washington, and the close-knit neighborhoods reflect that.
 Glover Park even holds an annual Glover Park Day, which celebrates the community with live music, local food, and entertainment for all ages.

 Even if you’re a long-time Washington local, we think it’s a great idea to see the area’s political attractions and historical sites.
 The Lincoln Memorial may be a top tourist attraction, but for good reason!
 Every resident and visitor alike should make at least one pilgrimage to see the monument.
 If you’re a fan of history, architecture, or historical architecture, don’t miss out on the mosaic floors and intricate building details in the Library of Congress.
 If you want to satisfy your sweet tooth, there’s nowhere better than Co Co Sala, an award-winning restaurant with savory meals and decadent chocolate desserts.
 If you’re looking to fuel up with a latte and a scone, head to Tryst, a coffeehouse and bar in the Adams Morgan neighborhood.
 For a great glass of wine, head over to Cork on 14th Street or Proof in Penn Quarter.
 One thing’s for sure, you don’t want to miss the cherry blossoms in the spring, which adds even more beauty to this amazing city.